FtpApoc/LoanShark/README.txt

-This Zip Folder Contains the Code, Assets and .SQL file for the BS2202 Project
+This Zip Folder Contains the Code, Assets and .SQL file for the BS2202 Project, Loanshark.

+This is a library System prototype.

-The .SQL file can be loaded into a MySQL workbench, launched from an installer the default port and the program will read it
+The .SQL file can be loaded into a MySQL workbench, launched from an installer the default port and the program will read it.

-I have a project Demonstration on the 13th and i will demonstrate the features and answer any questions.

-Also Enclosed is the Google doc Writing report for the assignment
+Port 3306 with legacy Auth method.
+The Password for this operation is DevPass

 Some Data that may be useful: